 In terms of their influencer marketing campaign, HelloFresh has seen a huge percentage of their new customer sign-ups coming from those that have accessed influencer affiliate codes.
 This method means that the customer will get a discount on their subscription, while influencers gain a commission from the times that their code is used.

-Jo-Anna is a British mum of two girls, @esme_and_edie, and her account is dedicated to ‘mommy’ content, lifestyle, cooking, and healthy tips.
-From this programme, Jo-Anna has maintained a partnership with HelloFresh, even having a dedicated story ‘highlights’ on Instagram for all content ‘HelloFresh’ related.
+Jo-Anna is a British mom of two girls, @esme_and_edie, and her account is dedicated to ‘mommy’ content, lifestyle, cooking, and health tips.
+From this program, Jo-Anna has maintained a partnership with HelloFresh, even having a dedicated story highlights on Instagram for all content HelloFresh-related.
 Heepsy data allows us to understand the demographics of her audience, aligning perfectly with that of HelloFresh’s.

 HelloFresh hasn’t just relied on the content creation of these influencers to reach their goals.
 The company has really got involved with the use of hashtags to aid the spread of content, creating many of their own for influencers and customers to use.
 This has managed to engage audiences by encouraging the creation of user-generated content, too.
 Influencers will tag #HelloFreshPartner in their posts, and of course, follow advertising guidelines by addressing the sponsorship.

-When looking at the results from the HelloFresh Affiliate programme, we can take a look at a couple of examples.
+When looking at the results from the HelloFresh Affiliate program, we can take a look at a couple of examples.
 Firstly, we can see the results gained from the affiliate partnership with British celebrity actress and comedian Emily Atack.
-Her role was not only to create Instagram content, but she took part in a YouTube series with HelloFresh called ‘How To Master Mealtimes with HelloFresh and Emily Atack’.
+Her role was not only to create Instagram content, but she took part in a YouTube series with HelloFresh called "How To Master Mealtimes with HelloFresh and Emily Atack."

 This three-part series was posted on the HelloFresh UK YouTube channel and social media accounts, over six weeks in 2020.
 Emily visited the houses of four different families, who are regular HelloFresh customers, to understand how useful HelloFresh is to the dinnertime routine of these families.
 Of course, Emily managed to put a comedic spin on things along the way!